 The other way to measure value is to derive it.
 With this method, ratings of each attribute are compared to ratings of an overall value.
-A high correlation indicates a strong relationship between rating of the individual attribute and the overall value.
+A high correlation indicates a strong relationship between the rating of the individual attribute and the overall value.
 Below is an example chart showing derived importance for a list of attributes.

 Measuring performance is a fairly straightforward data gathering process.
 Customers are asked to rate your company’s performance on various attributes.
 In this example, we used a 1-7 point scale with one indicating complete dissatisfaction and seven indicating complete satisfaction.
 This chart helps to identify areas of relative strength and weakness.
 It is important to note the word “relative” as this data does not yet recognize competition.
-These performance ratings also do not include importance, we know from Figure1 that all of these attributes are not of equal importance.
+These performance ratings also do not include importance, and as we know from Figure1 (above) all of these attributes are not of equal importance.

 GROWING MARKET SHARE

 In general, the company offering a higher value will always win.
 In an open market with full information, customers will gravitate toward the highest value.
-There are of course some limitations to that axiom such as geographic or freight restrictions, trade tariffs and other import/export market controls, sole supplier restrictions and others.
+There are of course some limitations to that axiom such as geographic or freight restrictions, trade tariffs and other import/export market controls, sole supplier restrictions, and others.
 Any measurement of value must include competition – whether direct or indirect.
 Customers always make a trade-off trying to get the best deal.
-Usually the trade-off is between direct competitors.
-If a direct competitor is not available, the best alternate may be self-manufacture, a substitute product, or even a new source that the customer will develop.
+Usually, the trade-off is between direct competitors.
+If a direct competitor is not available, the best alternative may be self-manufacture, a substitute product, or even a new source that the customer will develop.
 As such, trade-offs need to be incorporated into a value measurement program.

-In Figure 4, the value position of a company can be visually represented by mapping derived importance to value against competitive position.
+In Figure 4, the value position of a company can be visually represented by mapping derived importance to value against the competitive position.

 Attributes in the upper right represent those in which the company has the value advantage.
 Attributes in the upper left are those that are detracting from the company’s value position.
 The triangle in the center is the zone of uncertainty or parity where the competitive position cannot be determined with statistical confidence.
-In this example, value is being created and enhanced by flexibility, accessibility of key people, communication and business knowledge – all dealing with the professionalism of their sales and support staff.
-They are losing value through performance behind competition in special projects, process knowledge and innovation – suggesting that while the people may be flexible in their thinking, the company’s ability to execute an innovative solution is lacking.
+In this example, value is being created and enhanced by flexibility, accessibility of key people, communication, and business knowledge – all dealing with the professionalism of their sales and support staff.
+They are losing value through performance behind the competition in special projects, process knowledge, and innovation – suggesting that while the people may be flexible in their thinking, the company’s ability to execute an innovative solution is lacking.
 A value map allows the targeting of Improvement efforts to those attributes that will most impact overall value.
 In turn, delivering superior performance relative to competition in those attributes areas that create value will improve your competitive position and ensure your ability to increase market share.